 Greeting

-It is important to greet the most senior person in the room first.
-A handshake is the most appropriate when greeting a man, but it’s best to wait for a woman to first extend her hand before shaking as some Muslim women will not shake hands with men.
-Sometimes a nod is sufficient when greeting a woman.
+It is essential to greet the most senior person in the room first.
+A handshake is the most appropriate when greeting a man, but it's best to wait for a woman to first extend her hand before shaking, as some Muslim women will not shake hands with men.
+A nod is sometimes sufficient when greeting a woman.

 Gifts